cosuoji/eventful/README.md

-# IDEAS
+# IDEAS s
-- cron jobs for reminders
-- 1 week, 1 day, 1hr before, dropdown front end, cron jobs backend
-- Fixed the services to return pages
+- if the date is in the past, don't display it

 # Eventful